Agency Partners

 Key learnings from this report

-• Berlin is the lead city for Blockchain Engineer opportunities, accounting for 54% of job postings, followed by Munich with 21% and Frankfurt at 13%, suggesting targeted recruitment efforts focused on these metropolitan areas.
+• Berlin leads as the optimal city for hiring Blockchain Engineers, accounting for 42% of job openings, followed by Munich and Frankfurt as emerging tech hubs.

-• The median time to hire for Blockchain Engineers in Germany stands at 32 days, with a significant portion of hires occurring within 30 days, underscoring the necessity for streamlined recruitment strategies to attract top talent.
+• The median time to hire a Blockchain Engineer in Germany stands at 33 days, spotlighting the urgency for hiring managers to refine recruitment strategies to secure top talent efficiently.

 Number of roles opened and closed for Blockchain Engineers in Germany in the last 3 months